TanJunHong/CZ4010-Project/README.md

 #### Password History

-To aid users in choosing a password, we decided to display up to 10 generated passwords.
-This way, users can view and choose the desired password.
-Moreover, should a user forgets to save the newly generated password, he can still retrieve it easily.
-The list of passwords automatically removes the oldest password upon hitting more than 10 stored passwords.
+To aid users in choosing a password, we decided to display the last 10 generated passwords.
+This way, users can view previously generated passwords.
+Moreover, if a user forgets to save his/her newly generated password, he/she can still retrieve it easily.
+Upon reaching 10 passwords, the oldest password will be removed.

 ### Security